OEHC/praqma.com/_posts/2016-10-30-code-alliance.md

 There are plenty of more Open Source projects that originates from the alliance. you are welcome to browse the Open Source repositories in [our GitHub organization](https://github.com/Praqma/){: target="_blank"} - don't hesitate to contact us, if you see anything the catches you interest.

 ## How to become a member
 It's simple: Membership is by invitation only.
-The reason is that we need obviously need members to be ambitious, engaged and enthusiastic.
+The reason is that we obviously need members to be ambitious, engaged and enthusiastic.

 If if you are a customer of Praqma, you are automatically invited - obviously.
 Since Praqma's customers are ambitious, engaged and enthusiastic.